deefex/ps5bot/README.md

 whether direct product URLs are being redirected to 'out of stock' or 'generic' pages

 ## Issues/TODO
-- Exception handling.
-Could be tidier.
-- KeyboardInterrupt for graceful termination
 - Perhaps use espeak for Linux platform
 - playsound is a pain for the supporting packages it needs (PyObjC) - alternatives?